 A Join Point is a point during an execution of a program.
 Although a JoinPoint can be any point during the execution flow, Spring AOP supports only a method execution as a JoinPoint.

-Advice is the action taken by the Aspect when a particular Join Point is reached.
-The Advice comes in different types: around method execution, before method execution, or after method execution.
+Advice is the action the Aspect takes when a particular Join Point is reached.
+The Advice comes in different types: around, before, or after method execution.
 Spring AOP applies the defined advice in the form of intercepters.
 Also, if there are multiple advices, Spring will create a chain of interceptors.